 I could tell Jana had a special relationship with her horses.

 Dinamita loved having her photo taken (and I loved that her name means Dynamite)!
 She was posing like a model for every shot – but I think she was excited for her headshot on my blog.

 What to Pack When You Go Horseback Riding:

-Camera (make sure it’s tethered!
-I almost lost mine along the way but Hector was the best guide ever and turned back to find it!)
+- Camera (make sure it’s tethered!
+I almost lost mine along the way)